zwets/gene-paths/README.md

 with certainty on the genome (though we know that at least two must be, and that each contains contigs 1 and 4).

-An important point to remember is that _shortest path_ does not mean it is the biological reality!
+An important point to remember as well is that _shortest path_ does not imply that it represents biological reality.

 ### FAQ